Financial Economics and Banking BSc (Hons)Study level: Undergraduate

 The aim of this module is to build on the knowledge you should have acquired in year one, by examining microeconomic concepts in greater depth, based on prior introduction.
 You will explore modern microeconomic theory by addressing several issues faced by individuals, households and firms.

 This module will use the main economic concepts, such as output, unemployment, inflation, consumption, and investment to study the dynamics of an economy at a more advanced level.
-The way the economy behaves at a country level is explained, as is what the government and other policy authorities (such as the central bank) can do to influence it.
 You will be encouraged to use the knowledge that should have been acquired in year one, to examine the short-run and long-run effects of price changes on employment, output and other key macroeconomic variables.
-You will also have the opportunity to study how policy changes in one sector of the economy may affect the rest of the macroeconomy (intentionally or not).
-In addition to examination of the causes of inflation and economic crises, various approaches to responding to these will be covered.

-You should now be studying all themes in depth, and seeking to strengthen your research skills in preparation for your final major project (an internship, a dissertation or a simulation).
-You should spend time exploring the potential employment paths you seek to pursue following graduation, with our academic and employability tutors, as well as with invited speakers (subject to availability*).
+You should now be studying all themes in depth and seeking to strengthen your research skills in preparation for your final major project (an internship, a dissertation, or a simulation).
+You should spend time exploring the potential employment paths you seek to pursue following graduation, with our academic and employability tutors, as well as with invited speakers (subject to availability)2.

 The module aims to provide you with an in-depth knowledge of modern econometrics, with the opportunity to facilitate your awareness in how these techniques can be used and applied to real economics, finance and banking data.
-More specifically, the module is designed to consolidate and extend the material covered in the second-year Introduction to Econometrics module.
-It prepares you to critically assess empirical findings reported in the literature, as well as providing you with the chance to explore how to carry out your own empirical research.
-You will have the opportunity to enrich your programming skills through the continued use of an econometric package, to conduct economic and financial data analysis.
+It is designed to consolidate and extend the material covered in the second-year Introduction to Econometrics module.

 This module focuses on a wide range of up-to-date financial instruments for financing and investment in today’s financial markets.
 It aims to provide in-depth understanding of trading mechanisms and the investment process in the markets.